 The noise sounds either far away or it could feel like it is coming from within the body.
 The sound can also vary between constant or periodic.
-Due to the frequency and irregularity of this ringing, it is natural to have some questions about what is going on within the ear and how to prevent the sounds from becoming hearing loss.
+Due to the frequency and irregularity of this ringing, it is natural to have some questions about what is going on within the ear and how it relates to hearing loss.

 The first time you hear ringing, you may assume it is an external sound everyone can hear.
 Unfortunately, with tinnitus (the official name for ringing in the ear), you are usually the only one who can hear the sound.
 For 99 percent of cases, tinnitus is considered “subjective,” meaning only the sufferer hears the sound.
 For the other one percent, their tinnitus is considered “objective.”

 Tinnitus is a sensorineural response within the auditory system and brain and is often a sign of hearing loss or damage to the ear.
 Damage generally occurs within the cochlea or hair cells that protect the ear.
 Sounds travel through the auditory nerve to reach the auditory cortex of the brain.

 If tinnitus affects your everyday life, you should contact your audiologist or general physician.
 This could be a sign that you need hearing aids or additional treatment.
 Further damage could lead to hearing loss, so it is important to heed prevention techniques.

 If you experience ringing in the ears for more than six months, doctors label this chronic tinnitus.
 Up to 60 million Americans experience this ailment, and doctors continue to work on treatment methods, though there is no definitive cure.
-It is important to inform your doctor of updates on your hearing, since they cannot test for tinnitus.
+Fortunately, there are ways you can help manage symptoms of tinnitus.
+More importantly, remember to inform your doctor of updates on your hearing since they cannot test for tinnitus.

 For more information on hearing loss, check out our comprehensive guide to hearing loss.